mapnik/mapnik.github.com/_posts/2012-04-26-image-filters.md

 ![Final](http://farm8.staticflickr.com/7199/7115592503_8318044641.jpg)

 I'm not sure the last step adds much to the cartography but it's good to try different things.
-So go ahead and grab the latest source from [compositing branch](https://github.com/mapnik/mapnik/tree/compositing) and have fun!
+So go ahead and grab <strike>the latest source from [compositing branch](https://github.com/mapnik/mapnik/tree/compositing)</strike> Mapnik 2.1 and have fun!

 Ooh, one more..
 I really like 'blur' filters, they seem to be so versatile.
 Here is a water-floating-shadow style using a combination of 'emboss' and 'agg-stack-blur' filters, and also applying transform on the shadow symbolizer
 <pre>transform="translate(10,10)"</pre>